-Operational risks reduced as a result of the decrease in Technical Provisions, these are discussed in section C.5.
+Operational risks increased as a result of the marginal increase in net Technical Provisions, these are discussed in section C.5.

 E2.2 MCR

 The Minimum Capital Requirement is a lower threshold capital requirement, a breach of which would lead to regulatory intervention - financial resources should not fall below this level.